Survey Methods for Ocean Economic Activity

 For household surveys measuring ocean-related topics, sampling design considerations include:

-Household surveys based on a stratified sample using spatial, demographic, and socio-economic criteria can be efficient instruments[27].
-For coastal and marine tourism measurement, geographic stratification is particularly important -- households in coastal areas may have different patterns of ocean-related consumption and recreation than inland households.
+As noted in Section 3.2, household surveys with stratified spatial and demographic design are efficient instruments for tourism measurement.[35]
+For coastal and marine tourism measurement, geographic stratification is particularly important—households in coastal areas may have different patterns of ocean-related consumption and recreation than inland households.

 Where ocean-related activities are concentrated in specific population subgroups (e.g., fishing communities), screening approaches or oversampling of relevant areas may be required to obtain sufficient sample sizes for detailed analysis.